 Our Employment Law Cases

-The employment law attorneys at The Nirenberg Law Firm have represented employees in a wide variety of employment law cases.
-Many of our cases have set important legal precedent which have improved the rights for employees working in New Jersey.
-You can read about our precedent setting cases, or review our representative cases below for examples of some of the types of employment law cases we have handled.
+The employment law attorneys at Rabner Allcorn Baumgart & Ben-Asher have represented employees in a wide variety of employment law cases.
+Many of our cases have set important legal precedents which have improved the rights for employees working in New Jersey.
+You can read about our significant cases, or review our representative cases below for examples of some of the types of employment law cases we have handled.

-The employment law attorneys at The Nirenberg Law Firm have experience representing employees in a wide range of discrimination, retaliation, hostile work environment harassment, and other workplace claims.
+The employment law attorneys at Rabner Allcorn Baumgart & Ben-Asher have experience representing employees in a wide range of discrimination, retaliation, hostile work environment harassment and other workplace claims.
 Below are some examples of employment law cases we have handled.

 Breach of Employment Contract and Fraud